 - Romanticism Versus Enlightenment: Enlightenment, despite the cynicism.

-- Skilled, but Naive: Candide and l'Ingénu both have names which means "naive".
+- Skilled, but Naive: Candide and l'Ingénu both have names which mean "naive".
 Indeed, they are skilled in many ways, especially books, but very ignorant towards the reality of their world.

-- Sliding Scale of Idealism vs. Cynicism: Rather cynicism, but with some idealist hints.
+- Sliding Scale of Idealism vs. Cynicism: Rather cynical, but with some idealist hints.

 - You Have Failed Me: Candide, witnessing the execution of John Byng, a British admiral executed for losing a battle, is told that "in this country, it is good to kill an admiral from time to time, in order to encourage the others".